opennms-forge/docker-jfrog-proxy/README.md

-# Frog as a local Maven proxy building OpenNMS
+# JFrog as a local Maven proxy building OpenNMS

 This repository is used to setup a local JFrog instance to cache Maven artifacts which are downloaded during a build from OpenNMS.